 3. Examples of karma in everyday life

 For many people, the idea of karma seems abstract, a concept reserved for philosophers or mystics.
-Yet, if we stop for a moment and look closely, we discover that it manifests constantly, in the small details of life.
-We don't need to search in ancient books – karma reveals itself at the street corner, in the gaze of a stranger, in daily relationships, and in the way the threads of our destiny are woven or unravel.
+Yet, if we pause for a moment and look closely, we discover that it manifests constantly, in the small details of life.
+There is no need to search in ancient books – karma reveals itself at the street corner, in the gaze of a stranger, in everyday relationships, and in the way the threads of our destiny are woven or unraveled.

 A first example is the power of kindness.
 Think of someone who, day by day, spreads small but sincere gestures: a smile offered at the right moment, a word of encouragement, a hand extended to someone in need.
-At first, it seems they receive nothing in return.
-But at some point, when life brings them face to face with a difficult trial, they discover that people willing to support them appear from all sides.
-It's as if the universe had secretly kept all those gestures and is now returning them, multiplied.
+At first, it seems like they receive nothing in return.
+But at some point, when life brings them to a difficult trial, they discover that people willing to support them appear from all sides.
+It's as if the universe had secretly kept all those gestures and now returns them, multiplied.

 On the other hand, there is also the karma of words.
-Someone accustomed to ridicule or constantly criticize ends up noticing how people avoid their presence.
-In the end, they find themselves alone, unable to understand why everyone avoids them.
-Yet the reality is simple: what they sowed with their words, they reaped.
+Someone who is accustomed to ridicule or constantly criticize ends up noticing how people avoid their presence.
+Eventually, they find themselves alone, unable to understand why everyone avoids them.
+Yet, the reality is simple: what they have sown with their words, they have reaped.
 Words have an invisible weight, but they build or destroy bridges, and karma takes care to balance the scales.

 Another example is seen in the world of work and career.
 Those who build their success on fairness, perseverance, and respect for others discover that, sooner or later, unexpected doors open for them.
-Conversely, those who cheat, manipulate, or step over others to climb the hierarchy faster may reach the top, but they find that everything they built collapses suddenly.
-Karma doesn't punish but restores balance, even in the most practical fields.
+Conversely, those who cheat, manipulate, or step over others to climb the hierarchical ladder faster may reach the top, but find that everything they have built collapses abruptly.
+Karma does not punish but restores balance, even in the most practical fields.

-There is also the karma of relationships.
-How often do we hear stories about someone who treats love superficially, wounds, and cheats, only to later feel the same pain of betrayal themselves?
+There is also relationship karma.
+How often do we hear stories about someone who treats love superficially, hurts, and cheats, only to later feel the same pain of betrayal themselves?
 Or about people who choose to be honest, dedicated, and loyal, and the universe responds by bringing them partners who reflect the same vibration?

-Karma is also seen in the relationship with money and abundance .
-Whoever gives with an open heart, even when they have little, experiences beautiful surprises: resources appear exactly when needed.
-In contrast, those who hoard greedily and refuse to help even when they can, find that money dissipates quickly or that happiness is missing, no matter how much they accumulate.
+Karma is also seen in relation to money and abundance.
+Those who give with an open heart, even when they have little, experience beautiful surprises: resources appear just when needed.
+Conversely, those who hoard greedily and refuse to help even when they can, discover that money dissipates quickly or that happiness is absent, no matter how much they accumulate.

-A subtle yet profound example is the karma of thoughts.
-Even if we do not voice them, they create energy.
+A subtle but profound example is thought karma.
+Even if we do not speak them, they create energy.
 A person who constantly thinks negatively, critically, or enviously will attract situations that confirm those fears and frustrations.
-In contrast, those who cultivate gratitude and optimism attract experiences that support their positive vibration.
+Conversely, those who cultivate gratitude and optimism attract experiences that support their positive vibration.
 It is the law of attraction, but also the law of karma, working together.

-The truth is that each of us can observe examples of karma if we closely examine our lives.
-Why do certain events repeat?
+The truth is that each of us can observe examples of karma if we look closely at our lives.
+Why do certain events repeat themselves?
 Why do we always meet the same type of people?
 Why do success or failure seem to follow certain patterns?
-The answer is simple: karma is writing, from the shadows, the story we ourselves have begun.
+The answer is simple: karma writes, from the shadows, the story that we ourselves have started.

 Karma never comes as a curse.
 It is a faithful mirror, meant to show us what we might otherwise refuse to see.
 And if we know how to read these signs, each example of karma becomes not a burden, but a precious lesson.